It’s been 10 Great Years with Sarah Stocker!

-This week all of us at Turpin celebrate Sarah Stocker’s 10th year with the organization!
+It's November 2015 and all of us at Turpin are celebrating Sarah Stocker’s 10th year with the organization!
 As I write that I wonder how we ever got anything done without her.

 Sarah wears more hats than anyone else at Turpin.